IntersectMBO/credential-manager/doc/read-the-docs-site/orchestrator-cli/resign-membership.rst

 Step 2: Create the Transaction
 ------------------------------

-Since we are only spending an input, and not issuing a certificate or casting a vote, the transaction is somewhat easier to build:
+Since we are only spending an input, and not issuing a certificate or casting a vote, the transaction is somewhat easier to build.
+We can also use ``cardano-cli`` instead of ``tx-bundle``, as there is only one required signer and there is no question of who will have to sign the transaction:

 .. code-block:: bash